Cox-Andrew/cs261-cw/API-documentation.md

 			// "submissionID": 4238492,
-			// submission ID will no longer included, but still packaged like this to make it easier for the front end "account-name": "John Smith", /* may be null for anonymous responses */
+			// submission ID will no longer included, but still packaged like this to make it easier for the front end "account-name": "John Smith", /* may be null for anonymous responses */ "attendeeID": 3424234 /* always included so users may be blocked. */
 			// "time-submitted": "2020-01-22T19:33:05Z",
 			"time-updated": "2020-01-22T19:33:05Z",
 			// time-updated specified the latest of the time-updated of the answers